 The Labor Party was elected and in 1973 Prime Minister Whitlam appointed Mr Justice Woodward to investigate suitable ways to recognise Aboriginal land rights in the Northern Territory.

-The commission recommended procedures for Aboriginal people to claim land and that such property should be held under inalienable freehold title whereby it could not be acquired, sold, mortgaged or disposed of in any way – and insisted that mining and other development should only take place on Aboriginal land with the consent of Aboriginal landowners.
+The commission recommended procedures for First Nations peoples to claim land and that such property should be held under inalienable freehold title whereby it could not be acquired, sold, mortgaged or disposed of in any way – and insisted that mining and other development should only take place on First Nations land with the consent of First Nations landowners.

 Land Rights Act 1976